harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-3/README.md

 ![web-frontend gen-ai](./assets/web-frontend-gen-ai.png)

-Here, you are able to enter some prompts and receive responses from the AI/LLM model visualized in the user interface.
+Here, you are able to enter some prompts and receive responses from the AI/LLM model being visualized in the web frontend.

+## Observability of our .NET Aspire and generative  AI application